-St Petersburg, according to city rankings, is a good place to live with high ratings in housing, cost of living and safety.
+According to city rankings, St Petersburg is a good place to live, with high ratings in housing, cost of living and safety.
 Housing is also more affordable as salaries tend to be lower than in Moscow.

 Commercial fishing and ship engineering are its primary industries, alongside energy and food production.
-It’s also the leading centre of education and science with dozens of institutions of higher education being located here.
-For students interested in the Far East and its development potential Vladistock is an excellent choice.
+It’s also the leading centre of education and science with dozens of higher education institutions.
+For students interested in the Far East and its development potential, Vladistock is an excellent choice.

-The cost of living for expats is low and health care facilities are generally good with household accommodation being plentiful and reasonable.
+The cost of living for expats is low, healthcare facilities are generally good, and household accommodation is plentiful and reasonable.

-This important city in Eastern Siberia is the administrative, economic, scientific and cultural centre of the region.
-As an expat moving from the UK you may find work in accountancy, architecture, dentistry, or engineering to name just a few job opportunities.
+This important city in Eastern Siberia is the region’s administrative, economic, scientific and cultural centre.
+As an expat moving from the UK, you may find work in accountancy, architecture, dentistry, or engineering, just a few job opportunities.

 Irkutsk is also known for its beautifully preserved wooden architecture, with a wealth of museums and theatres and an active youth culture.
 The city is served by the Irkutsk International Airport and the Trans-Siberian Highway and Railway.

-Lake Baikal, less than 200 miles away, is the largest freshwater lake by volume and the deepest lake in the world, Famous for its crystal clear waters and unique wildlife the only freshwater seal in the world is found here.
+Lake Baikal, less than 200 miles away, is the largest freshwater lake by volume and the deepest lake in the world, Famous for its crystal clear waters and unique wildlife, and the only freshwater seal in the world is found here.

 Kazan is one of the oldest and most beautiful cities in the Republic of Tatarstan.
-It’s also one of the largest industrial and financial centres of Russia with the main industries being mechanical engineering, chemical, and food.
-Factors that determined Kazan as a Top-10 city include developed infrastructure, a good ecological environment, and convenient transport links.
+It’s also one of Russia’s largest industrial and financial centres, with the main industries being mechanical engineering, chemical, and food.
+Factors determining Kazan as a Top-10 city include developed infrastructure, a good ecological environment, and convenient transport links.

 Moving to Russia?